xpepper/poker-hands-kata/README.md

 * [F] `GameResultFormatter` should format the pair rank

+* [R] Improve `GameFormatterTest`: the first test is generic, but the assertion is quite specific
+    - while a test on the high rank is missing

 * [T] Add test for flush ranks on `HandTest`

 * [T] Add test for straight flush ranks on `HandTest`

-* [F] Add the information about the point as part of the `Rank` for flush and straight flush
+* [R] Extract separate classes for flush and straight flush from `Rank`

 * [F] `GameResultFormatter` should format the point message from the winner's highest card
     - be able to format the point even with figures like 'A', 'K', ... ?